edrubin/EC607S22/README.md

 ## Lecture slides

 *Note:* The linked slides (below) are `.html` files that will only work properly if you are connected to the internet.
 If you're going off grid (camping + metrics?), grab the PDFs.
 You'll miss out on gifs and interactive plots, but the equations will actually show up.
-I've removed the within-slide (incremental) pauses in the *(no pauses)* PDF slides.

 The content of the lectures mainly follows *MHE* and [Michael Anderson](https://are.berkeley.edu/~mlanderson/ARE_Website/Home.html)—with additional inspiration from [Max Auffhammer](https://www.auffhammer.com) and many other sources.